Degree Requirements

 GRADUATION REQUIREMENTS

-The university requires a minimum cumulative grade point average (GPA) of 2.0 to earn an undergraduate degree or certificate.
+The university requires successful completion of all program requirements with a minimum cumulative grade point average (GPA) of 2.0 to earn an undergraduate degree or certificate.
 Some programs may have a higher cumulative GPA requirement for graduation.
 A minimum of 120-credits must be earned to be awarded a bachelor's degree; and a minimum of 30 credits must be earned at Southern.
 For students enrolled in a certificate program, at least 25% of the programs overall credits must be earned at Southern.

 PROGRAM REQUIREMENTS